wisdomtl/ItemClickRecyclerView/README.md

 # ItemClickRecyclerView
-listen item click event in RecyclerView in a more elegant way.
-Use only one Listener rather than one OnClickListener for each item
+Listen item click event in RecyclerView in a more elegant way.
+Use only one Listener rather than one OnClickListener for each item.

-listen item click event in RecyclerView just like we do in ListView:
+Listen item click event in RecyclerView just like we do in ListView:
 ```
 BaseRecyclerView recyclerView = (BaseRecyclerView) findViewById(R.id.rv);
 recyclerView.setOnItemClickListener(new BaseRecyclerView.OnItemClickListener() {